habitus-eu/HabitusGUI/README.md

 8. List of research goals for which the tool is needed.
 9. If software tool takes as input the output from other software tools then describe what those other tools are and how they would have to be configured.

-Note: Please try to keep the above consistent across releases of your tool.
+Note: Please try to keep the above consistent across future releases of your tool.
 If you have to make a change then please let us know in time such that we can update our end of the code accordingly.

-### 2.2 What expect from your software
+### 2.2 What we expect from your software tool

-1. Is Open Source and has an Open Source License file in the repository
+1. Is publicly available and has Open Source License file.
-2. Has an integration test to show that software can be installated.
+2. Has an integration test to demonstrate that the software can be uninstalled.
-3. Handles corrupt or invalid data files, and provides clear communication about the identification of such files with the user.
+3. Has some unit test to test for core functionalities.
-4. Allows for controlling all software parameters relevant to the research with a configuration file.
+4. Handles corrupt or invalid data files, and provides clear communication about the identification of such files with the user.
-5. To take advantage of parallel processing on CPU infrastructure.
+5. Allows for using a configuration file to set all software parameters relevant to the end-user.
-4. Integration test
+6. To take advantage of parallel processing on CPU infrastructure if relevant.